alpfundi/wlrs/README.md

 #### Styling help

-If you have never used kramdown before, just edit the _config.yml to something supported and something you know, or just learn kramdown from [this](http://kramdown.rubyforge.org/quickref.html) link.
-It's easy.
+If you have never used kramdown before, just edit the _config.yml to something supported and something you know, or just learn kramdown from [the quick reference sheet](http://kramdown.rubyforge.org/quickref.html) link or the much detailed [syntax page](http://kramdown.rubyforge.org/syntax.html).
+A better demo also available at [kramdown-sandbox.herokuapp.com](https://kramdown-sandbox.herokuapp.com/) It's easy.
 No, really!

 ## Questions?